-If your kid needs an Android phone, these are the ones we recommend getting
+If your kid needs an Android phone, these are the ones we recommend

 - Storage is not expandable

 Motorola's G-series has become famous for offering quality experiences at low price points, and the G Power is no different.
-It's built incredibly well and paired with a water-repellent design, you can rest assured it'll be able to withstand any adventures your kid embarks on.
-Further contributing to this is the massive 5,000 mAh battery, which can last for up to three days on a single charge.
+It's built incredibly well and paired with a water-repellent design; you can rest assured it'll be able to withstand any adventures your kid embarks on.
+Further contributing to this is the massive 5,000 mAh battery, which can last for three days on a single charge.

-Your kiddo is treated to a very good 6.4-inch Full HD+ display, which is colorful, sharp, and paired with slim bezels — making it a great canvas for watching YouTube or playing games.
+Your kiddo is treated to an excellent 6.4-inch Full HD+ display, which is colorful, sharp, and paired with slim bezels — making it a great canvas for watching YouTube or playing games.
 The G Power is also plenty fast for these activities, thanks to the responsive Snapdragon 665 processor and 4GB of RAM.
-Rounding out the phone are three rear cameras that are a lot of fun to use, 64GB of internal storage that can be expanded with a microSD card, and support for all major U.S. carriers (AT&T, Sprint, T-Mobile, and Verizon).
+Rounding out the phone are three rear cameras that are a lot of fun to use, 64GB of internal storage that can expand with a microSD card, and support for all major U.S. carriers such as AT&T, Sprint, T-Mobile, and Verizon.

 The biggest downside to the Moto G Power is that Motorola only promises one major software update.
 That means it'll get upgraded from Android 10 to Android 11 at some point down the road, but other than occasional security patches, that's it.
 That's certainly not ideal, but as a first or second phone for your kid, it shouldn't be that big of an issue.